alexandranazdravan/Traveler-Frontend/README.md

    - This feature is exclusively for app admins.
 From here, they can view the IATA codes used by the TravelPayouts API and also manage users(edit, delete, update)

-## Search for flights

 ## How To Use

-To clone and run this application, you'll need [Vuetify 3](https://vuetifyjs.com/en/). <br> From your command line:
+To clone and run this application, you'll need [Vuetify 3](https://vuetifyjs.com/en/) and [Vuejs Router](https://router.vuejs.org/installation.html). <br> From your command line:

 ```bash
 # Clone this repository